NEW! Relationship Anxiety Quiz

 Mirroring names what the room already feels.
 The next question is how to tell when a member is ready to receive it, and that's where reading the contact function becomes your most reliable signal.

-What Is the Group Agreement & Why Is It Most Underrated
+What Is the Group Agreement & Why It's My Core Technique

 How Does The Group Agreement Help As A Group Therapy Technique?